 Not every addition is as inspiring – and we're still mad about Cuphead being relegated to a Mii Fighter – but with each character introducing new play-styles, moves, stages, and soundtracks, there's plenty to get our teeth into.
 You can see our predictions for other, future fighters at the bottom of this guide too.

-So what downloadable content / DLC can players hope to get in 2019, and what's already available?
-Here’s our list of everything on the cards, and how you can make sure you don’t miss out.
+For now, if you want to find out what downloadable content / Smash Bros Ultimate DLC players can hope to get, and what's already available, here’s our list of everything on the cards – and how you can make sure you don’t miss out.

 Smash Bros Ultimate DLC characters

 The real draw of Smash Bros DLC is in the fighters.
 Nintendo has unveiled all five fighters for the first Fighters Pass, and the first two for Fighters Pass Vol 2.
 We've listed them all below from the latest (Steve) to the first (Piranha Plant).
 We'll be sure to add information on incoming fighters as and when they're released too.

 Steve / Alex / Zombie / Enderman (available to download)

 We can't blame Nintendo for this Minecraft collab, given the immense popularity of the blocky crafting game.
 What's surprising, though, is you can play as any of Steve, Alexa, Zombie, or Enderman, making for some juicy variety in just one DLC download – with the ability to craft blocks to obstruct enemies, blow up TNT, or just wave around a sword like the rest of the fighters.